 If you are learning to drive in your own car, you can take out a temporary learner’s insurance policy, which will generally cover you for up to 90 days.

-Temporary Insurance policies will generally work out more expensive than an annual policy on a day-by-day basis, but this is a small price to pay for the flexibility, and still works out good value with cheap car insurance policies readily available.
+Temporary insurance policies will generally work out more expensive than an annual policy on a day-by-day basis, but this is a small price to pay for the flexibility, and still works out good value with cheap policies readily available.

-Note that while the name makes it sound similar, short term Insurance is not the same as pay-as-you-go insurance, which allows you to work out your premium on a price-per-mile basis using black box technology.
+Note that while the name makes it sound similar, short term insurance is not the same as pay-as-you-go car insurance, which allows you to work out your premium on a price-per-mile basis using black box technology.

 Should I take out a short term policy if I only use my car occasionally?